e-puck3/micropython/Micropython_ChibiOS/readme.md

 ### Python script sent to the ram

 Usual commands of the micropython's REPL are supported.
-So, a simple CTRL-E while in the REPL will put the REPL in paste mode, which let you copy-paste python script to the ram which will be executed immediately after finishing with CTRL-D.
+So, a simple ``CTRL-E`` while in the REPL will put the REPL in **paste mode**, which lets you copy-paste a python script to the ram which will be executed immediately after finishing with ``CTRL-D``.

 Keep in mind that sending for example 1k of code will usually use more than 1k of ram so pay attention on the amount of ram allocated for micropython in your code.